doctrine/orm/docs/en/reference/limitations-and-known-issues.rst

 ~~~~~~~~~~

 NestedSet was offered as a behavior in Doctrine 1 and will not be
-included in the core of Doctrine 2.
+included in the core of Doctrine ORM.
 However there are already two
 extensions out there that offer support for Nested Set with
-Doctrine 2:
+ORM:

 -  `Doctrine2 Hierarchical-Structural Behavior <http://github.com/guilhermeblanco/Doctrine2-Hierarchical-Structural-Behavior>`_